Richard Holbrooke: Balkan envoy (1996–1999)

 Upon leaving the State Department, Holbrooke was asked by President Clinton to become, as a private citizen, a special envoy to the Balkans given his service in the region.
 In 1997, Holbrooke became a special envoy to Cyprus and the Balkans on a pro-bono basis as a private citizen.
 During 1998 and 1999, in his capacity as special presidential envoy, Holbrooke worked to end the conflict between the armed forces of the Federal Republic of Yugoslavia and the Kosovo Liberation Army (KLA), who were fighting for an independent Kosovo in the Kosovo War.
 Holbrooke returned to Bosnia two years later to the city of Sarajevo.
 In March 1999 he traveled to Belgrade to deliver the ultimatum to Yugoslav president Slobodan Milošević before the NATO attack began.
 Holbrooke was strongly anti-Serbia and referred to Serbs as "murderous assholes".
 Holbrooke wrote numerous articles about his experiences in the Balkans, and in 1998, published the widely acclaimed book, To End a War, a memoir of his time as the chief negotiator of the Dayton Peace Accords, ending the Bosnian civil war.
 The New York Times ranked the book as one of the eleven best books of the year in 1998.
+In his book he assessed Bosnian president Alija Izetbegovic negatively stating, "although he paid lip service to the principles of a multi-ethnic state, he was not the democrat that some supporters in the West saw".

-According to Radovan Karadžić and Muhamed Sacirbey, ex-Bosnian Foreign Minister, Holbrooke signed an agreement with Karadžić that if the latter withdrew from politics he would not be sent to the Hague tribunal.
+According to Radovan Karadžić and Muhamed Sacirbey, ex-Bosnian foreign minister, Holbrooke signed an agreement with Karadžić that if the latter withdrew from politics he would not be sent to the Hague tribunal.
 Holbrooke denied these terms, saying Karadžić's statement was "a flat-out lie."

 Holbrooke and Bildt were considered candidates for the Nobel Peace Prize as a result of the Dayton Peace Accords.
 However, Holbrooke's personal lobbying for the award may have been detrimental to their chances.